 Experience Sunset over the River Valley

 If you are looking for things to do in Edmonton in the evening, you might just want to head outside and look up.
 Edmonton is a great place for a sunset, and the best spots are probably along the river where you have a clear view of the river valley.
 Find a bench or bring along a blanket so you can settle into a nice spot along the river bank to watch the sunset.
-We chose to head to Ada Boulevard for a nice view, but you can find a number of other locally recommended locations throughout the city which are also popular date spots.
+We chose to head to Ada Boulevard for a nice view, but you can ask around for other locally recommended locations throughout the city which are also popular date spots.
 If you are looking for another idea for great views of the city, you might also consider booking a meal at La Ronde, a rotating restaurant offering panoramic views of the city located on the 24th floor of the Chateau Lacombe Hotel.